opencog/atomspace/opencog/persist/sql/README.md

 ==============================
 There are many steps needed to install and use this.
 Sorry!

-07-05-2015: Updated instructions below to be slightly more instructive
-	    and up-to-date for PostgreSQL 9.3 and Ubuntu 14.04.

 Compiling
 ---------
 Download and install the `libpq-dev` packages, which provide the